 A database site "Employee Support Program Handbook" is available on the corporate intranet which provides a wide range of information, including how to use these programs and reports from male employees who use them.
 Employees on child care leave are also allowed to access the corporate intranet to alleviate any anxiety over returning to work.
 In addition, in order to assure a successful return to work, the company has prepared "Communication Guidelines" designed for supervisors and a "Communication Guidebook" designed for users of the programs, which provide detailed information on the programs both to supervisors and users and promote communication in the workplace.

-The number of employees who use these programs started to increase during the late 1990s and reached almost 100% in 2004, and this has been maintained.
-The percentage of employees returning to work after childcare leave has remained at 100%.
+The number of female employees who use these programs started to increase during the late 1990s and reached almost 100% in 2004, and this has been maintained.
+The percentage of female employees returning to work after childcare leave has remained at 100%.
 These figures indicate that the efforts to adopt practices to ensure a good work-life balance we started at an early stage have raised employee awareness and helped the programs to be widely recognized.

 Ricoh's efforts to make its work environment comfortable for employees have attracted attention from external parties and have been positively received.
 Our continuing efforts will be focused on further improving the work environment so that all employees can enjoy working for the company.